Bed Bugs: Do-It-Yourself Control Options

 - Bed bug bites are not an accurate way to tell if you have bed bugs.
 For one, bed bug bites appear about 1 to 2 weeks after the bite.
 Definitely too late to be an indicator.

 People get this disease when they are bitten by a triatomine bug, or more commonly known as the kissing bug.
 However, a study conducted by researchers from Penn Medicine in 2014 revealed that bed bugs can also transmit the parasite that causes Chagas Disease.
-The bed bug can transmit this disease, not through their feces.
+Bed bugs can transmit this disease through their feces.